-Discussion sections will be used to practice applying your knowledge on specific topics and help you understand how to answer free response questions on exams.
 The content will vary from week to week, however, active engagement with the material in each section is critical to developing your understanding of the lecture material.
 A portion of your grade will be based on active participation in section.
-You will work in small groups on activities that will be handed in for credit at the end of each section.
-This is also a great way to connect with fellow students and form study groups.

-You are required to attend/participate in your enrolled discussion time to ensure equal student:IA ratio among the sections AND prevent participation and grading from becoming too complicated for the IAs.
+You are required to attend/participate in your enrolled discussion time to ensure equal student: IA ratio among the sections.
 However, if you need to attend a different discussion one week due to a scheduling conflict, please contact your IA and the IA for the discussion you plan to attend so they can ensure you get appropriate credit.
-If you are ever not given credit when you should have, please reach out to your IA.